The Ultimate Beach Day With Koka Lagoon Cruises….

 Heading out on the boat to the idyllic sounds of the crew singing and playing instruments we bob along through the waves, following the exterior of the island.
 With typical Cook Islander personalities we are treated to good laughs and plenty of smiles as the crew introduce themselves.

 The boat is perfect with a roof providing shelter from the sun or rain.
 Also, with a glass bottom it allows you to see all the sea life beneath.
 With seating is around the glass area so no matter where in the boat you are you will always have a good view of the fish playing underneath.

 Snorkeling At The Marine Reserve

 A short twenty minutes and a few songs later we arrive at the snorkeling spot in an amazing marine reserve.
-We gear up and plunge into the deep waters.
+We gear up in a snorkel mask and plunge into the deep waters.
 Though, there are plenty of life jackets and noodles on board for those who have trouble swimming or aren’t comfortable with deep waters.

 A couple meters from the boat is a table where new coral is growing, this has a bar above the perimeter allowing people to stand on and catch their breath.

 From friendly fish, giant clams and even a moray eel, we are shown the highlights of the marine reserve.
 The coral life here seems to be flourishing and the crew are aware to tell those less experienced not to stand on the coral and to be extremely careful if you are swimming close.

 After snorkeling, we jump back into the boat and head over to Koromiri Island where Koka Lagoon Cruises has a full entertainment area set up alongside picnic tables, bathrooms and kitchen facilities.
 This picturesque island is lined with gorgeous palm trees and clean white sand.